James Franklin (American football coach): 2019 season

 The Nittany Lions finished the 2019 season 11–2, and had a conference record of 7–2.
 They received an invitation to the 2019 Cotton Bowl Classic where they defeated the #17 2019 Memphis Tigers 53–39.
 Penn State finished the 2019 season ranked #9 in both the AP Poll and Coaches Poll.

-Recently, Penn State announced at the end of the 2019 regular season that the Board of Trustees had confirmed unanimous approval of an extension of James Franklin contract after rumored interest from several other programs including the USC Trojans and Florida State Seminoles.
+Penn State announced at the end of the 2019 regular season that the board of trustees had confirmed unanimous approval of an extension of James Franklin contract after rumored interest from several other programs, including the USC Trojans and Florida State Seminoles.

 2020 season

+Penn State's 2020 season was shortened because of the COVID-19 pandemic.
 Penn State got off to their worst start in school history in 2020, starting 0–5.
 They were able to rebound, however, by winning their last four games after that to finish 4–5.
 The season was scarred early on by the sudden retirement of starting running back Journey Brown due to a heart disease.

 2021 season

 Penn State finished the regular season 7–5, and 4–5 in Big Ten play.
 The Nittany Lions, started the season off with a 5–0 record and with wins over #12 Wisconsin and #22 Auburn were ranked as high as #4 in the country.
-However, after an injury sustained by quarterback Sean Clifford, the team struggled towards the end of the season winning just two out of their final seven games.
+However, after an injury sustained by quarterback Sean Clifford, the team struggled towards the end of the season, winning just two out of their final seven games.
 Prior to the regular-season finale against Michigan State, Franklin agreed to a 10-year, $75 million extension to remain as Penn State's head football coach through the 2031 season.
 The team was invited to the Outback Bowl and a matchup with Arkansas, the first ever meeting between the two schools.
-The Nittany Lions were defeated by a score of 24–10 to finish the season 7-6.
+The Nittany Lions were defeated by a score of 24–10 to finish the season 7–6.

 2022 season

+Despite losing impact players such as Jahan Dotson, Arnold Ebiketie, and Jaquan Brisker to the NFL Draft, the Nittany Lions rebounded going 10–2, only losing to top 4 ranked Michigan and Ohio State.
+Their performance secured the team a place in the Rose Bowl, where they would beat Utah to win their first Rose Bowl since 1995, ending the season 11–2.
+This marked Coach James Franklin's third New Year's Six win with the Nittany Lions, and his first Rose Bowl win.

+2023 season

+Penn State started the 2023 season ranked 7th in the AP Poll.
+Franklin and the Nittany Lions started off 6–0 before an undefeated matchup against #3 Ohio State.
+Ohio State won 20–12 to give the Nittany Lions their first loss.
+Penn State won four of their next five, with the lone loss coming to #2 Michigan.
+Penn State qualified for the Peach Bowl, where they lost 38–25 to Ole Miss to finish 10–3.